pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Enhanced Interview Questions Generator UI with professional styling

+  - Redesigned the scoring rubric display with a more professional and consistent look
+  - Replaced the green color scheme and star ratings with a clean, indigo-based design
+  - Created a new `generateProfessionalRubricHtml` function in the API route
+  - Updated the component CSS to rely on Tailwind classes for better maintainability
+  - Improved mobile responsiveness for all elements of the Interview Questions Generator
+  - Enhanced the visual hierarchy and readability of the scoring rubric
+  - Ensured a consistent design language across all tabs (Questions, Evaluation Tips, Scoring Rubric)
+  - Location: `nextjs-app/src/app/api/interview-questions/generate/route.ts`, `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`

 - ✅ Completed full migration to sonner toast system and fixed keyframes issues

   - Verified that all components throughout the application now use the toast migration utility